 In this series, a new generation of Looney Toon characters study at Acme Acres Looniversity under the instruction of the original characters.
-The leading characters are Buster and Babs Bunny (no relation) who, with their classmates, have a variety of adventures that are a mix of original stories, film and TV parodies and modern remakes of classic WB shorts.Written by
+The leading characters are Buster and Babs Bunny (no relation) who, with their classmates, have a variety of adventures that are a mix of original stories, movie and television parodies, and modern remakes of classic Warner Brothers shorts.Written by

 Kenneth Chisholm <email@example.com>